rodumani/CS374/dp6/dp6.md

 ### Changje Jeong (20110846)

 #### Which part the UI did you directly contribute to?
+I directly contribute to Login view, Inbox/Sent list view, and Files tab's file grid.
+Also, I built the basic layout of our project, e.g. Side Navbar, Topbar.

 #### What were some of the difficulties you faced?
+Because we made it without server, making data structure and logics to work properly with shared firebase database was hard.

 #### List one useful implementation skill you learned while working on DP5 and DP6.
+I have known firebase before the class but I haven't used it.
+I've learned how to use firebase database and hosting on firebase hosting.
+It was good opportunity to learn many features and limitations of firebase database.
+Especially, firebase hosting is much easier than I expected.

 ### Seongwon Lee (20150556)